 Curious about earlier pandemics?

 Read “ ‘No More War, No More Plague’: The Spanish Influenza Pandemic Toll on Montana” by Todd S. Harwell, et al, in Montana The Magazine of Western History 68, no. 2 (2018): 27-44.
+Or listen to Harwell's presentation on the same topic at the 2018 Montana History Conference.

 "Montanans and ‘The Most Peculiar Disease’: The Influenza Epidemic and Public Health, 1918-1919" by Pierce C. Mullen and Michael L. Nelson, in Montana The Magazine of Western History 37, no. 2 (1987): 50-61.